SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 something more than just a data structure.
 One of the commodities required for describing domain specifics is data validation.
 Spine builds on top of Protobuf with a Validation library.

+The purpose of the Validation library is:
+ - giving framework users an easy way to maintain simple domain invariants;
+ - giving framework users an easy way to construct simple Anticorruption layers;
+ - maintaining data invariants within the framework.

 This guide will walk you though the API of Spine Validation library.
 All of the validation features described here are currently supported in the Java environment.
 Many are supported in Dart as well.
 For more info, see the description of individual constraints.